 Periventricular nodular heterotopia (PVNH) is a rare neurological disorder, described in the medical litterature as a neuronal migration disorder, and which belongs to the large group of cortical malformations of development.
-It is characterized by the presence of nodules of neurons (gray matter) in the wrong spot, specifically along the lateral ventricles instead of properly migrating to the cortex.
+It is characterized by the presence of nodules of neurons (grey matter) in the wrong spot, specifically along the lateral ventricles instead of properly migrating to the cortex.
 It can also be referred to as BPH, BPNH, PNH or grey matter heterotopia.
 PVNH can also appear in other places in the brain, for example towards the back.
 If you are wondering why some medical use PNH as an acronym and we don’t, this is because PNH is en entirely different rare disorder, so we stick with PVNH.
 Our community includes all forms of neuronal heterotopia disorders.

-It is estimated that up to 90% of individuals affected by PVNH will suffer from seizures.
-It can also cause cognitive and motor issues, cardiovascular problems, lung disorder, gastrointestinal issues and psychiatric disorder.
+It is estimated that up to 90% of individuals affected by PVNH will have seizures.
+It can also cause cognitive and motor issues, cardiovascular problems, lung disorder, gastrointestinal issues and psychiatric disorder in some individuals.

 There appears to be 5 different distinguisable types of periventricular nodular heterotopia: